Chemotactic self-caging in active emulsions: Materials and Methods

 \subsection{Micellar diffusion quantification by fluorescence}

-We recorded fluorescent emission by videomicroscopy ($\lambda_{ex.} = 545$ nm, $\lambda_{em.} = 572$) on an Olympus IX-73 at 4x magnification and 4 fps, using a 4Mpx Grasshopper camera.
-After rotation and rectification of the extracted image series, we extract profiles along a $y=\text{const.}$ image slice (line A-B in \figref[a]{SIfig:fluorescence}).
+We recorded fluorescent emission from the diffusing trail as follows.
+After rotation and rectification of the extracted image series, we extracted profiles along a $y=\text{const.}$ image slice (line A-B in \figref[a]{SIfig:fluorescence}).
 We fit the profiles to the time and space dependent decay from a fluorescence quantity $c(x,t=t_0)=M_0\delta(0)$. $t_0$ is earlier than the actual moment of droplet passage, since the droplet is not a point source:

+We calculated the micellar diffusion coefficient via modeling the trail as a linear chemical source that was released and started diffusing $t_0$ seconds (obtained from fitting) before the passage of the droplet.
+We then fit the peak values over time to